Ray Allen: Retirement

-Allen became a free agent in the 2014 off-season, and after much anticipation of a return at some point during the 2014–15 season, he announced his decision to sit out the season and focus on 2015–16.
+Allen became a free agent in the 2014 off-season, and was reportedly considering joining the Cleveland Cavaliers to reunite with former Miami Heat teammate LeBron James.
+After much anticipation of a return at some point during the 2014–15 season, he announced his decision to sit out the season and focus on 2015–16.
 However, he did not end up joining a team.
 In July 2016, Allen began mulling a comeback, and admitted he was "intrigued" by the possibility of competing for another championship.
 The following month, Allen had talks with the Boston Celtics and the Milwaukee Bucks regarding a possible return, but ultimately decided to officially retire on November 1, 2016.
 In September 2018, Allen was inducted into the Naismith Memorial Basketball Hall of Fame.
 In February 2019, Allen played in the NBA All-Star Celebrity Game.
 In October 2021, Allen was honored as one of the league's greatest players of all time by being named to the NBA's 75th Anniversary Team.
 He was also named in the top 75 players by The Athletic.